A guide to buying property in Italy as an American

 Italy's stunning landscapes, rich cultural heritage, and iconic cities have long captivated Americans seeking to own a piece of la Dolce Vita.
 From the rolling hills of Tuscany to the sun-drenched coasts of Puglia, buying property in Italy represents not just a real estate investment but a lifestyle choice for many US citizens.

-This comprehensive guide examines the legal, financial, and practical ways to buy real estate in Italy as an American.
-We'll explore everything from legal requirements and financing options to tax implications and the step-by-step process of buying a house.
+This comprehensive 2026 guide examines the legal, financial, and practical ways to buy real estate in Italy as an American.
+We'll cover everything from the current Digital Nomad and Remote Worker visa rules, relevant for many Americans moving to Italy from the US, to the new taxation on short-term rentals, financing options, and the step-by-step buying process.

 Key takeaways